jinxinglim/jinxinglim.github.io/_posts/2021-12-07-CBCProtocolEq-coq.md

     }.
     (** Proof that pstate is a PartialOrder **)
     ```

-Now, we are ready to move on to the safety proofs as described in Section 2.3 of [1].
+---

+This brings us to the end of this post.
+As we are just focusing on the safety proofs from [1], it suffices for us to understand the typeclass `CBCProtocolEq` from `Protocol.v`.
+However, for the formal proofs of weak and strong non-trivality, one needs to understand the other typeclasses, such as `FullNode`, `LightNode` and `PartialOrderNonLCish`, presented in the source code [4] and as explained in [2] itself.

 ---